wojciechbojewski/PySQLServer/README.md

 # PySQLServer

-Easy to use connection to SQL Server to make SQLJobs, and Unit test
+The goal is to map all SQL Server function like SQLJobs, running SSIS etc into class.